quicwg/multipath/draft-ietf-quic-multipath.md

 All the new frames MUST only be sent in 1-RTT packet.

-If an endpoint receives multipath-specific frames from other types of packets, it MUST return MP_PROTOCOL_VIOLATION as a connection error and close the connection.
+If an endpoint receives a multipath-specific frame in a different packet type, it MUST close the connection with an error of type MP_PROTOCOL_VIOLATION.

 All multipath-specific frames relate to a Destination Connection ID sequence number.
 If an endpoint receives a Destination Connection ID